dimalypai/mil-masters-thesis-chalmers/docs/OOLangNotes.md

 Exception type?
 State is a mapping from variable names to any type?
 Do we really need these types at all?
 Are they useful for transformations and/or code generation?
+Is there really a type of State?
+Maybe, for Mutable assignments we can go just with SSA-style lets/function calls and for references - compile to Ref, which will generate State computation without a specific type of State.
+When using references one usually doesn't talk about a general type of storage the computation is using, only the type of references and a result of computation that uses references.